fnetai/cli/docs/cli-modes.md

 This mode:

-- Starts an HTTP server using Express
+- Starts an HTTP server using Node.js built-in http module
 - Exposes the functional code as a POST endpoint at `/<project-name>`
 - Returns the result as JSON
 - Accepts input as JSON in the request body